 “I knew nothing about the hair salon business whatsoever.
 That’s actually why I decided to buy a franchise versus trying to open my own business,” Hunter says.
 “I knew I’d need help in learning the ropes.
 I wanted access to people who could teach me.
 Fantastic Sams has certainly done that for me.
 I have a manager and stylists who always want to do their best.
 They help me be successful.
 They work at it, and it makes all the difference in the world to the bottom line.
 Of course, your location can make a big difference.
 My Top 50 salon is in a great location with a lot of foot traffic.”

 If you’d like to own your own hair care franchise with Fantastic Sams, you can learn more about our company on our research pages.
-Download our franchise report and start a conversation with one of our franchise development representatives by filling out the short form on this page.
+Start a conversation with one of our franchise development representatives by filling out the short form on this page.